 1.1 Current evidence on the safety of percutaneous endoscopic laser balloon pulmonary vein isolation for atrial fibrillation shows there are serious but well‑recognised complications.
 Evidence on efficacy is adequate in quantity and quality to support the use of this procedure provided that standard arrangements are in place for clinical governance, consent and audit.
+Find out what standard arrangements mean on the NICE interventional procedures guidance page.

 1.2 Clinicians should ensure that patients fully understand the potential complications, the uncertainty about the success of the procedure in the short term and the risk of recurrent atrial fibrillation.
 In addition, the use of NICE's information for the public is recommended.